dhoulb/blork/README.md

 1. `value` The value to check
 2. `type` The type to check the value against (list of types is available below)
-3. `prefix=""` An optional string name/prefix for the value, which is prepended to any error message thrown to help debugging
+3. `prefix` An optional string name/prefix for the value, which is prepended to any error message thrown to help debugging

 ```js
 import { check } from "blork";